Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

 Invoices can be received in a number of ways, including:

-• Paper documents through the mail
+- Paper-based documents through the post

-• Email with an attachment
+- Email with an attachment

-• Faxed document
+- Faxed document

-• Electronic document received through AP software
+- Electronic documents received through AP software

-It’s important that you also have a business process to quickly and accurately capture the data from these invoices as they come in.
+Hence, it’s necessary that you also have a business process to quickly and accurately capture the data from these invoices as they come in.
 The AP team should be checking off data like:

-• The invoice date
+- The invoice date

-• Contact details for both parties
+- Contact details for both parties

-• Description of product/service
+- Description of product/service

-• Amount of product/service
+- Amount of product/service

-• Pricing and total amount owed
+- Pricing and total amount owed

-It should be noted that some vendors send what is known as a pro forma invoice.
+It should be noted that some vendor send what is known as a pro forma invoice.
 This is not processed in the same way as a regular invoice and is more of a quote for sales than anything else.

 The Invoice is Recorded and Matched